 2. Aesthetic enrichment experienced

-3. New knowledge, ideas and insight gained
+3. Knowledge, ideas and insight gained

 4. Diversity of cultural expression appreciated